 Worst case scenario, the estimate sets your expectations too high from the beginning, making it difficult for you to mentally reconcile with a lower price point.

 Real estate agents will factor in hundreds of minor details that aren’t always measured by AVMs, like a home’s proximity to a big power line, noise levels, positioning on a steep hill, or general buyer sentiment in the area.

 The best way to find out how much your house is worth is to meet with a top real estate agent.
 An experienced real estate agent with knowledge of the area can conduct a comparative market analysis (CMA) to tell you the actual value of your home.

 Myth #4: Include the cost of renovations or updates you’ve made in your home’s list price, dollar for dollar.

 Take HGTV’s Christina El Moussa.
-She and her ex-husband, Tarek, purchased their Yorba Linda, CA home for 2 million dollars in 2013.
-In mid-2018, the house was listed for just under 3 million dollars.
+She and her ex-husband, Tarek, purchased their Yorba Linda, CA home for $2 million in 2013.
+In mid-2018, the house was listed for just under $3 million.

 Now the kicker is: the Flip or Flop duo poured over 1.5 million dollars into renovations and remodels over the years.
-So hypothetically, in order to earn that money back, they would’ve had to list the home for significantly over 3.5 million dollars.
+So hypothetically, in order to earn that money back, they would’ve had to list the home for significantly over $3.5 million.
 Instead, they knew their house wouldn’t sell for that much based on the selling prices of similar homes in the area, so they listed it appropriately.
 Guess what!
 It sold in less than 3 weeks.